VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/filebeat/README.md

 The docker compose file contains the following components:

-* filebeat - fileabeat is configured to collect logs from the `docker`, you can find configuration in the `filebeat.yml`.
-It writes data in VictoriaLogs
+* filebeat - Filebeat logs collection agent, which is configured to collect and write data to `victorialogs`
-* VictoriaLogs - the log database, it accepts the data from `filebeat` by elastic protocol
+* victorialogs - VictoriaLogs log database, which accepts the data from `filebeat`
-* VictoriaMetrics - collects metrics from `filebeat` via `filebeat-exporter`, `VictoriaLogs` and `VictoriaMetrics`
+* victoriametrics - VictoriaMetrics metrics database, which collects metrics from `victorialogs` and `filebeat`

 Querying the data